 TPG is also a space for connection and personal growth.
 Many tenants and community members come to the soil for solitude, healing, and a sense of well-being.
 Throughout the year, we partner with other TNDC departments and organizations like the SF-Marin Food Bank to host community events.

-Urban Agriculture at the Tenderloin People's Garden is guided by Harm-Reduction and Trauma-Informed models, principles of Cultural Humility (see Our Approach), and the TNDC values of Collaboration, Equity, Excellence, Inclusion, and Integrity.
+Urban Agriculture at TPG is guided by Harm-Reduction and Trauma-Informed models, principles of Cultural Humility (see Our Approach), and the TNDC values of Collaboration, Equity, Excellence, Inclusion, and Integrity.
 The team is a core part of our Health & Wellness program housed in the Tenant & Community Services Department.